railwayapp/nixpacks/docs/pages/docs/providers/clojure.md

 ---
-title: Python
+title: Clojure
 ---

 # {% $markdoc.frontmatter.title %}

-Python is detected if a `project.clj` file is found.
+Clojure is detected if a `project.clj` file is found.

 ## Setup